aws/aws-cdk-rfcs/text/0095-cognito-construct-library.md

 The first is the `UserPool` construct.
 The UserPool resource type itself can be fully configured via its constructor.
 Further resource types that are based on user pool, such as, user pool user, client, etc. can configured from this.

 The other entry point is the `IdentityPool` construct.
-> TODO
+Similar to the user pool, all subsequent resource types that are based on the identity pool, can be created and configured from this.

 # Adoption Strategy